 Students that are required to submit additional documentation will be notified via email.
 New students who have not established Mason email accounts will be emailed at the email account listed on their Mason student record.

-With the exception of any document requiring citizenship information, you may submit your documents/forms via mail, fax or in-person to the Office of Student Financial Aid (OSFA), which is located on the 1st floor of SUB I on the Fairfax Campus.
-The Office’s fax number is 703-993-2350.
+With the exception of any document requiring citizenship information, you may submit your documents/forms via mail or fax at 703-993-2350.
+You may also submit your documents/forms online.
+You may also submit your documents/forms in person at the Mason Student Services Center (MSSC) located on the 1st floor of SUB 1 on the Fairfax Campus.

-Citizenship documents must be submitted by the student in-person at the OSFA.
+Citizenship documents must be submitted by the student in-person at the Mason Student Services Center.
 If you are unable to appear in-person, please complete and follow the steps listed on the Citizenship Affidavit form.

 After submitting your documents, please allow a minimum of 7-10 business days for processing.
 If any additional documentation is still required from you, you will receive another email from the OSFA.
 When all documents are verified, PatriotWeb will show a complete status.